liquidevz/Rangaone_Admin/WEIGHTAGE_CALCULATION_LOGIC.md

 - Total weightage doesn't exceed 100%
 - Sufficient cash balance for new allocations
 - Proper handling of leftover amounts due to share quantity rounding
+- Consistent behavior across new and legacy portfolios
+- Automatic detection of portfolio state (with/without holdings)